Forming a New Student Organization

 If you feel that there is still an unmet need after this review, proceed to Step 2.

-Step 2: A student or students with an idea for a new student organization should set up an appointment with the Student Programs Manager, in the Dean of Students Office.
+Step 2: A student or students with an idea for a new student organization should set up an appointment with the Student Activities Coordinator, in the Dean of Students Office.

 Step 3: Submit an Application (application requirements below)